hstptcn5/arc-privy-simple/README.md

 - Ownership highlighting for user's tokens
 - Direct links to Arcscan for contract verification
 - Token detail pages with trading interface
+- Publish public payment links by generating invoices directly from the dashboard

+### On-chain Invoicing & Payments
+- Generate professional invoices with token selection, discounts, and tax inputs
+- Support both public invoices (anyone with the link can pay) and private invoices (restricted recipient address)
+- Automatically track invoice lifecycle (pending, paid, expired) using smart contract events
+- Seamless wallet prompts for payers to settle invoices in native USDC or configured ERC-20 tokens
+- Export invoice data for accounting and share payment links with clients instantly

+### Batch Transfers
+- Upload or compose multi-recipient payout lists directly in the dashboard
+- Support for native USDC and any registered ERC-20 tokens with automatic decimal handling
+- Pre-flight validation to catch duplicate addresses, malformed inputs, and insufficient balances
+- Aggregate transaction submission that optimizes gas usage while providing per-recipient status
+- Detailed completion summary with downloadable CSV for reconciliation

 ### Token Wallet & Management
 - View balances for native USDC and all deployed tokens